fastai/fastpages/README.md

 ## Using The GitHub Action & Your Own Custom Blog

-The `fastpages` action allows you to convert notebooks from `/_notebooks` and word documents from `/_word` directories into your rep into [Jekyll](https://jekyllrb.com/) compliant blog post markdown files located in `/_posts`.  **Note: This directory structure is currently inflexible** for this Action, as it is designed to be used with Jekyll.
+The `fastpages` action allows you to convert notebooks from `/_notebooks` and word documents from `/_word` directories in your repo into [Jekyll](https://jekyllrb.com/) compliant blog post markdown files located in `/_posts`.  **Note: This directory structure is currently inflexible** for this Action, as it is designed to be used with Jekyll.

 If you already have sufficient familiarity with [Jekyll](https://jekyllrb.com/) and wish to use this automation in your own theme,  you can use this GitHub Action by referencing `fastai/fastpages@master` as follows: